Akite Agnes: Career

 In early March 2019, Agnes created and hosted the Arise Woman!
 Comedy Jam on International Women's Day.
 In celebration of the holiday, the show comprised an all-female cast, which included Nancy Kobusheshe, Maggie the Bwaiserian, Rich Mouth, Dora Nakagga, Leila Kachapizo, and the Fun Factory ladies.
 Part of the proceeds of the show was given to charity.
 In late March, Agnes returned to Kigali as part of the Seka Fest, with comedians from Uganda, Kenya, and Nigeria.
 In April, she appeared on The Comedian's OutLuke Podcast, presented by comedian Luke Anthony as part of a Uganda Special.
 In July 2019, she was one of the Ugandan comedians who performed in the Laugh Festival in Nairobi, Kenya, and in September, she performed at the Uganda North America Association Convention in Chicago.
 In December, she headlined the One Africa Festival, in a bid to fight xenophobia at Port Elizabeth, South Africa.

+Agnes went on to host the second season of Arise Woman Comedy Jam in March 2020, which featured female comedians from Fun Factory Uganda as well as Anne Kansiime, among others.
 In October 2022, Agnes was the opening act in Patrick Salvado Idringi's Africa Laughs sixth edition.

+On 23 October 2024, she hosted her first solo show at the national theatre, titled Son of Opio.

 Style of comedy

-Agnes' style of stand-up is observational comedy, where she points out the funny side of daily life.
+Agnes's style of stand-up is observational comedy, where she points out the funny side of daily life.
 She also sometimes uses self-deprecation in her humour.
 She avoids political humour.

 Personal life

-Agnes is the fifth-born in a family of two brothers, Richard and Emmanuel, and six sisters, Cathy, Grace, Mary, Susan, Harriet, and Doreen.
-She is the mother of two children, Noel and Brianna, and is in a relationship with Brian Makalama.
+Agnes is the fifth-born in a family of two brothers and six sisters.
+She is the mother of two children.
 She is Catholic and attends Our Lady of Africa Church.
+On 9 November 2023, she was attacked and beaten up by thugs as she made her way back home from a quiz night in Najjera, sustaining a head wound and a bruised eye.

 Philanthropy

 Agnes is the co-founder and CEO of Arise Woman Foundation, which advocates for and empowers women and youth.
-Proceeds from the Arise Women!
-Comedy Jam have been donated to Home of Hope, Jinja.